How Long Does It Take to Correct Posture?

 Woman with poor posture working on her laptop

-When people decide to stop slouching, their first question is usually: how long does it take to correct bad posture?
+When people decide to stop slouching, their first question is usually: how long does it take to fix bad posture?

 Discover the smart device that Forbes described as “A simple, effective, tool for gaining correct posture.”